8 Diciplines (8D) Problem Solving Process

 Discipline 8 (D8): Closure and team celebration

-The last step of the 8D problem solving process is to congratulate the team and publicise success.
-This generates support for improvement work throughout the entire organization:
+The last step of the 8D problem-solving process is to congratulate the team and publicize success:

 - Lessons learned